+CENTRAL

 SCHOOL SOCIAL SCIENCES

 ACADEMIC UNIT PSYCHOLOGY

 LEVEL OF STUDIES UNDERGRADUATE

 COURSE CODE PSYY002 SEMESTER 4 TH 4 TH

 COURSE TITLE INTRODUCTION IN NEUROPSYCHOLOGY

-INDEPENDENT TEACHING ACTIVIT TES

-if credits are awarded for separate components WEEKLY TEACHING CREDITS

-lectures, laboratory exercises, etc. If the credits are a HOURS CKLDIIS

-of the course, give the weekly teaching hours a and the total credits
+if credits are awarded for separate components lectures, laboratory exercises, etc. If the credits are of the course, give the weekly teaching hours and of the course, e.g. awarded for the whole WEEKLY TEACHING HOURS CREDITS

-GROU P ORAL PRESENTATIONS 1 10 POINTS
+GROU P ORAL PRESENTATIONS 1 5

 Add rows if necessary.
-The organisation of teaching and the teaching

-methods used are described in detail at (d).
+The organisation of teaching methods used are described in detail at (d). and the teaching

-COURSE TYPE

-general background,

-special background, specialised general

-knowledge, skills development
+COURSE TYPE general background, special background, specialised general knowledge, skills development

 PREREQUISITE COURSES:

 LANGUAGE OF INSTRUCTION and EXAMINATIONS: GREEK

 IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

 COURSE WEBSITE (URL)